Podcast – Interview: Grant Bucher Is Running For Indiana‘s 3rd Congressional District

 a.
 Soldiers go to war and often come back loving their country more…

 i.
-Notwithstanding bad pullouts of combat areas
+Notwithstanding bad pullouts of areas

 ii.
 Provides love of Country because they don’t know what they have till they don’t have it anymore.